Aswathi Thirunal Gowri Lakshmi Bayi

-Aswathy Thirunal Gowri Lakshmi Bayi (born 1945) of the Travancore Royal Family is an Indian writer from Kerala.
+Aswathy Thirunal Gowri Lakshmi Bayi (born 1945) is an Indian writer from Kerala and a member of the Travancore Royal Family.
 She has ten books to her credit.
 Aswathy Thirunal is the niece of the last King of Travancore, Chithira Thirunal Balarama Varma.
+She was awarded India's fourth highest civilian award the Padma Shri in 2024.

 Birth and education

-Aswathy Thirunal was born as the third child of Maharani Karthika Thirunal Lakshmi Bayi of Travancore Royal Family and Lt.
-Col G. V. Raja on 4 July 1945.
-Her siblings are Avittom Thirunal Rama Varma (1938-1944), Pooyam Thirunal Gowri Parvati Bayi (1941) and Moolam Thirunal Rama Varma (1949), the present scion of Travancore.
+Aswathy Thirunal was born on 4 July 1945 as the third child of Maharani Karthika Thirunal Lakshmi Bayi of the Travancore Royal Family and Lt.
+Col G. V. Raja.
+Her siblings are Avittom Thirunal Rama Varma (1938–1944), Pooyam Thirunal Gowri Parvati Bayi (1942) and Moolam Thirunal Rama Varma (1949), the present scion of Travancore.
 She was educated at home by Anglo-Indian tutors along with her siblings.
-After finishing school, she joined Women's College Thiruvananthapuram to pursue a Degree in Economics and graduated from there in 1966.
+After finishing school, she attended the Government College for Women, Thiruvananthapuram, graduating with a degree in economics in 1966.